A Comprehensive Guide To Ohio EV Rebates, Tax Credits, and Incentives

 Ohio EV Rebates

-Additionally, select cities are offering direct incentives as well.
+Select cities are offering direct incentives as well.
 For example, if you work in Columbus, OH, your employer may offer benefits through the Smart Columbus Acceleration Partner program, rewarding employees who drive EVs to work.

-Ohio EV Charger Rebates
+Ohio EV Charger Rebates and Tax Credits

-Fourteen utilities in Ohio offer rebates on EV chargers, helping to reduce EV charger installation costs by offsetting equipment and labor costs.
+Fourteen utilities in Ohio offer rebates on EV chargers, helping to reduce EV charger installation costs by offsetting equipment and labor costs:

 Residential and commercial customers of Paulding Putnam Electric Cooperative can qualify for a $200 bill credit for installing a Level 2 EV charger.